Allisonius/allisonius.github.io/_pages/research.md

 ## Synthesis of Alloy Models
 Even with verification techniques in place, writing correct Alloy models is hard.
 We focus on techniques to automatically generate portions of Alloy models to enable *correct from construction* designs.
 This includes *sketching* portions of Alloy models to match specified behavior (AUnit test suite) and *repairing* Alloy models.

-## Autonomous Vehicle Verification
-Autonomous vehicles are a future technology that many expect to come to fruition.
-The software systems associated with autonomous vehicles will inherently be *safety critical* and we will need rigorous techniques to ensure these system *never* fail.
-There are numerous hardware and software subsystems that interact in countless ways in autonomous vehicles.
-Our work focuses on approaches leveraging formal methods to develop novel techniques to verify the design, subsystem interactions, and the underlying machine learning subsystem.